Anchorage Capital Partners: History

-In 2008, Anchorage bought the Australian-owned canned fruit company Golden Circle and sold it about six months later to Heinz in America.
+In 2007, Anchorage bought the Australian-owned canned fruit company Golden Circle and sold it about six months later to Heinz in America.

 In 2009, it bought the New Zealand master franchiser for Burger King, Antares Restaurant Group, which it sold in 2011 to the Blackstone Group.

+Between 2010 and 2014, Anchorage traded several other businesses including First Engineering and Bisalloy Steel Group.

-In 2012, the Dick Smith Electronics chain was bought for $20 million.
+In 2012, the Dick Smith Electronics chain was bought for A$20 million.
 The chain was floated on the Australian Securities Exchange the following year with a market capitalisation of $520 million.
 The float was described as the “greatest private equity heist of all time" by Forager Fund Management chief investment officer Steve Johnson.
 The Shop, Distributive and Allied Employees Association told a Senate inquiry that the chain had been stripped of cash.
 The company collapsed and the stores closed in 2016 but the brand name was sold to Kogan.com, which continued online sales.
 The company founder, Dick Smith, blamed Anchorage's greed for the chain going into receivership with the loss of more than 3,000 jobs.
 However, Anchorage management told the Senate inquiry they had left Dick Smith Electronics in a good financial position.

+In 2013, Anchorage reached a first and final close on its second fund at the hard cap of $250 million.
+The vehicle, which came in oversubscribed, spent less than six months in the market.

 In 2014, irrigation company Total Eden was sold to Ruralco for $57 million.

-Clothing and footwear retailer Brand Collective was bought from Pacific Brands the same year, and sold in 2021 to the LK Group, the holding company of Melbourne businessman Larry Kestelman.
+In 2017, Anchorage closed its third fund at over $350 million.
+The fund was reportedly oversubscribed and reached a final close within three months of launch.